5 questions to ask yourself about how your technology works for you

 It may seem obvious, but it is worth developing a comprehensive document which includes information about which of those technology standards are being used by your current technology, and those which your current technology is capable of utilizing if required.
 Many of these standards have existed for many years, such as NEMA TS1 and TS2 – which have helped provide traffic engineers with interoperability in the traffic cabinet – and J1708 and CANbus, which have provided interoperability on vehicles.
 Standards like GPS and now GNSS provide unified geolocation functionality.
 Other prominent standards for technology communication include NTCIP, 4G/5G, and DSRC.
 NTCIP and 4G are currently in widespread use.
 NTCIP is the standard for smart communication with traffic-side infrastructure, and 4G is used to connect vehicles to other vehicles and to infrastructure.
-5G is the evolution of 4G, and DSRC is a future radio standard specifically for Connected Vehicles communication.
+5G is the evolution of 4G and will soon become more widely available.
+DSRC is a radio standard specifically for Connected Vehicles communication.
 Centrally documenting utilization and capabilities will help to ensure future investment is smart and informed.

 4. Do you have a technology strategy in place and communicated across your organization?